-With the recent posts on lighting the formal wedding photos with bounce flash, a question was asked about how much flash exposure compensation (FEC) was used.
+With the recent posts on lighting the formal wedding photos with bounce flash, the question came up, “How much flash exposure compensation (FEC) was used?”
+(FEC) was used.
 (The image above is from the sequence.)
 I thought it would make a good separate short article on the topic.

 My settings for that photograph: 1/100th @ f3.2 @ 800 ISO

 How much FEC did I dial in?
 I could answer that my FEC was +0.7 EV, but that numerical value might not contain enough real information …

 For a start, you’d have to keep in mind whether you want flash as fill-flash, or as a main source of light .. or something in-between.

 Also, it necessary to realize that different camera+flash combinations respond differently than other camera+flash combinations.

 As an example, have a look at these articles: